umee-network/docs/docs/learn-the-basics/blockchain-basics/what-is-blockchain.md

 ### Accessible

 ****

+Products and services on the internet aren’t as easily accessible as they may seem.
+Centralized institutions act as gatekeepers and not everyone is treated equally.

+> Banking services are typically only offered to users that meet certain profile requirements in specific jurisdictions.

+> Digital content is often censored by governments.

 Blockchains allow anyone with an internet connection to access the blockchain-based products and services they need.
 All users are treated equally, regardless of their identity, location, or financial status.
 This makes it easier for anyone to gain access to helpful products, services, and content that may otherwise be restricted.